rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/apache-cassandra-cli.rst

   SELECT id, name, value FROM portworx.features;

-Now that we have verify our data survived the node failure let’s ``quit`` the cqlsh session before continuing to the next step.
+Now that we have verify our data survived the node failure let's ``quit`` the cqlsh session before continuing to the next step.

 .. attention:: THIS STEP IS OPTIONAL Continue to create snapshots and restore

 Scale the cluster
 -----------------------

 In this step, we will scale our Cassandra stateful set to 3 replicas to show how portworx Dyanamically creates new PVCs as the statefulset scales.

 Run this command to add two nodes to the Cassandra cluster: